Cocktails with herbs grown from your garden

 Our monthly columnist Aaron Bertelsen this month expounds the beauty of fruit-infused vodka.
 His recipe is taken from one put together by Tom Coward from Gravetye Manor and is easy and delicious.
 Read it here.

-Plants to use: mint (for a classic version), lemongrass, ginger (for the Vietnamese version)
+Herbs to use: mint (for a classic version), lemongrass, ginger (for the Vietnamese version)

 A classic mojito is the taste of summer.
 Ingredients include soda water, rum, sugar, lime and ice and what comes out is one of the more refreshing tastes ever invented.
 For an extra herby twist, why not consider using lemongrass and ginger to make a Vietnamese twist on a mojito.
-Here’s how our friends over at Good Food suggest you make it.

 Gin and tonic

-Plants to use: rosemary, strawberries, basil, sage, tarragon, lavender, thyme, tarragon
+Herbs to use: rosemary, strawberries, basil, sage, tarragon, lavender, thyme, tarragon

 It's the old reliable aperitif summer drink.
 And what makes a gin and tonic even more enjoyable is just how many botanicals you can mix with it.
 Always check the gin you're using, as its particular notes may suggest particular garnishes, but in general you can add rosemary, mint thyme, strawberries, basil, sage, tarragon and even lavender.
 If you're looking for more gin-based summer inspiration, here's our list of the best botanical gins to track down.

-Plants to use: raspberries
+Herbs to use: raspberries